How Do You Prepare HVAC Equipment for a Storm

 - Make Sure Everything is Anchored

 Confirm your outside cooling equipment is installed on a concrete pad and securely fastened to avoid the equipment from being tossed in the air or washing away in a storm.
 If your community is prone to hurricanes, use hurricane straps to project your equipment from high winds.

 - Cover Your Equipment (If Possible)

 The welfare of you and your family should be priority, but if time allows, shut off your heating and cooling system and cover the outdoor system with a tarp.
 You must remove the tarp and any debris before you turn your unit back on after a storm.

 When the storm has passed, ensure the system is safe before turning it back on.
 First, confirm there are no signs of damage and clean any debris from around the unit.
 Call Service Experts Heating & Air Conditioning for a system inspection if there is any damage or flooding to the unit.
 Once you’ve had an inspection by a professional, turn the equipment back on immediately to help dry the home and prevent mold from getting into the equipment or ductwork.

-If your system has suffered any damage, check out these tips on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Service Experts and learn about our Ultimate Protection Plan to help keep your heating and cooling equipment in working order all year long.
+If your system has suffered any damage, check out these tips on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Service Experts and learn about our membership plans to help keep your heating and cooling equipment in working order all year long.